Supplementary Rules to the Regulations for the degree of Philosophiae Doctor (PhD) at the University of Oslo

 - follow up the agreements made with the supervisor concerning submissions, supervision, participation in seminars etc.

-- Abide by research ethics principles for the relevant academic field, and see to it that personal data information is reported and treated as required, pursuant to the guidelines of the Norwegian Social Science Data Services (NSD)
+- Abide by research ethics principles for the relevant academic field, and see to it that personal data information is reported and treated as required, pursuant to the guidelines of the Data Protection Services at Sikt

 IV.
 Requirements associated with the training component, pursuant to Section 8 of the Regulations

 For a more detailed description of content and scope of the training provision, reference is made to the Faculty’s study programme plan.